nagasudhirpulla/ssp_data_email_script/README.md

-This script fetche scada data related to SSP and sends email
+This script fetches scada data related to SSP and sends email

 ## Prerequisites
 * Install uv